-In controlled clinical trials, Metoprolol, administered 2 or 4 times daily, has been shown to be an effective antianginal agent, reducing the number of angina attacks and increasing exercise tolerance.
-The dosage used in these studies ranged from 100 mg to 400 mg daily.
+In controlled clinical trials, Metoprolol, administered two or four times daily, has been shown to be an effective antianginal agent, reducing the number of angina attacks and increasing exercise tolerance.
+The dosage used in these studies ranged from 100 to 400 mg daily.
 A controlled, comparative, clinical trial showed that Metoprolol was indistinguishable from propranolol in the treatment of angina pectoris.

-Metoprolol tartrate tablets are indicated for the treatment of hypertension.
+Metoprolol tartrate tablets, USP are indicated for the treatment of hypertension.
 They may be used alone or in combination with other antihypertensive agents.

-Metoprolol tartrate tablets are indicated in the long-term treatment of angina pectoris.
+Metoprolol tartrate tablets, USP are indicated in the long-term treatment of angina pectoris.

-Metoprolol tartrate tablets are indicated in the treatment of hemodynamically stable patients with definite or suspected acute myocardial infarction to reduce cardiovascular mortality when used alone or in conjunction with intravenous Metoprolol.
-Oral Metoprolol tartrate tablets therapy can be initiated after intravenous Metoprolol therapy or, alternatively, oral treatment can begin within 3 to 10 days of the acute event.
-(See DOSAGE AND ADMINISTRATION, CONTRAINDICATIONS and WARNINGS).
+Metoprolol tartrate tablets, USP are indicated in the treatment of hemodynamically stable patients with definite or suspected acute myocardial infarction to reduce cardiovascular mortality when used alone or in conjunction with intravenous Metoprolol.
+Oral Metoprolol tartrate tablets, USP therapy can be initiated after intravenous Metoprolol therapy or, alternatively, oral treatment can begin within 3 to 10 days of the acute event (see DOSAGE AND ADMINISTRATION, CONTRAINDICATIONS, and WARNINGS).

 Hypertension and Angina